Hicacos Peninsula: Geography

 It is located between the Bay of Cárdenas and the Nicholas Channel of the Atlantic Ocean, and its extremity (Punta Hicacos) constitutes the northernmost point of the island of Cuba.
-It has a length of 18 km and its width varies between 0.5 km and 2.5 km.
+It has a length of 18 km and a width varying between 0.5 km and 2.5 km.

-The cays developed off shore, such as Cayo Piedras and Cayo Cruz del Padre are the westernmost part of the Sabana-Camaguey Archipelago.
+The cays developed offshore, such as Cayo Piedras and Cayo Cruz del Padre are the westernmost part of the Sabana-Camaguey Archipelago.

 The Kawama navigation channel was opened between the Bay of Cardenas and the northern shore, to allow faster transit of ships from the port of Cárdenas to the northern shore, making a bridge the only access to the peninsula.
 The highway that crosses it and runs the length of Hicacos is the northern extremity of the Via Blanca highway, and it provides access to the resorts and marina located on the northern end.

 Tourism

-The white sand beaches that line the northern shore lead to the development of the resort town of Varadero close to the mainland, while the farther end is lined with all-inclusive resorts.
+The white sand beaches that line the northern shore lead to the development of the resort town of Varadero close to the mainland, while the further end is lined with all-inclusive resorts.
 The Josone Park sits between the two areas.
-A small marina and a dolphinarium are located on the south-eastern shore.
-The Hicacos Point Natural Park is a 3.12 km2 ecological preserve established in 1974 on the north-eastern tip.
+A small marina and a dolphinarium are located on the southeastern shore.
+The Hicacos Point Natural Park is a 3.12 km2 ecological preserve established in 1974 on the northeastern tip.
 It contains the 250 m long Cave of Ambrosio, Mangón Lake (home to 31 species of birds and 24 species of reptiles) and the ruins of the La Calavera (The Skull) Salt Works, one of the first salt works to be constructed by the Spanish in the New World.